 The FAIR data principles.

 The FAIR principles clearly need interpretation to become fully operational, and such work is also well in progress.
 Further explications of some of the principles are also available in .
-Figuring prominently in the explications of all these principles, particularly for interoperability, is the requirement that metadata should be machine actionable, a conditio sine qua non for FAIRness.]
+Figuring prominently in the explications of all these principles, particularly interoperability, is the requirement that metadata should be machine readable, a conditio sine qua non for FAIRness.]
 This is also used by fairmetrics.org as a measure of Findability.